mjpclab/vue-tabber/README.md

 # Usage: implements render() manually for "runtime" Vue build
 Since there is no template compiler in runtime build, we have to implement method `render()` on component manually who uses vue-tabber, including vue-tabber and any other HTML elements or components which should appear inside it.

 If you are using Webpack for your project, maybe using `vue-loader` loader is a better solution for writing vue components.
-It will generate the final render() function for you.
+It will generate the final render() function from template for you.

-Here is the example for rewriting the template to `render()` function:
+Here is the example for rewriting the template into `render()` function:
 ```javascript
 new Vue({
 	el: '#app',